-In this course, students will discuss the basics of four hands dentistry.
-They will examine dental instruments and relate them with their use in clinical dentistry.
-Students will describe the functions of the various equipment used in the dental office.
-They will discuss the various preventive and restorative procedures performed in general dentistry.
+In this course, students will discuss basic concepts of four-handed dentistry.
+They will relate dental instruments to their respective procedures, as used in clinical odontology.
+Students will describe the function of different equipment used in the dental office.
+Additionally, they will explain different preventive and restorative procedures performed in general odontology.